patrickceg/patrickceg.github.io/_posts/2020-06-19-rename-default-branch.md

     git push --set-upstream origin main
     ```

+1. Switch your local repository copy to the new main branch
+    ```
+    git checkout main
+    ```

 1. Verify all your tooling can use that `main` branch or is aware of the default Git branch without using its name
     before continuing.
 Tools you may need to reconfigure are:

     * [Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)
     * [Continuous integration builds](https://www.atlassian.com/continuous-delivery/continuous-integration)

 1. Change the default branch on the server side.
 This is different depening on the repository.
     * [Github](https://help.github.com/en/github/administering-a-repository/setting-the-default-branch)
     * [Gitlab](https://docs.gitlab.com/ee/user/project/repository/branches/#default-branch)
     * [Bitbucket](https://community.atlassian.com/t5/Bitbucket-questions/How-to-change-MAIN-branch-in-BitBucket/qaq-p/977418)

 1. Finally, delete the old default branch on the server side:

     ```
     git push --delete origin master